 What is your policy regarding payment and refunds?

-For all lesson packages, full payment is due within seven days of enrollment.
-If you decide to cancel enrollment in the series, payment is 50% refundable if cancellation is made prior to the first lesson.
+For all lesson packages, full payment is due by the day of the first class.
+If you decide to cancel enrollment in the series, payment is 50% refundable if cancellation is made before the second lesson.